-The Facilities Plan shown on the previous spread shows that there are excellent pedestrian, cycle (including bridleways) and bus links from the Site to the town centre, the surrounding area and the wider context.
+The Facilities Plan shown on the previous spread shows that there is the base for excellent pedestrian, cycle (including bridleways) and bus links from the Site to the town centre, the surrounding area and the wider context.
 In addition the local road network provides good connectivity to the wider and national network.